LudwigEnglbrecht/sauvegardeEX/README.md

 # sauvegardeEX

-The sauvegardeEX system combines various extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) to enable improved usability, as well as a broader application in related areas (eg.: Digital Forensics and Digital Twin Mirroring).
+The sauvegardeEX system combines various extensions of the software [sauvegarde](https://github.com/dupgit/sauvegarde) to enable an improved usability, as well as a broader application in related areas (e.g.: Digital Forensics Analysis and Digital Twin Mirroring).
 The "EX" in sauvegardeEX refers to "EXtension".

 ## Architecture

-To make the core functionality of the software sauvegarde, continuous data protection, usable for further applications, the existing client/server architecture was extended by a web server and a frontend for an intuitive usage.
+To make the core functionality of the software sauvegarde, continuous data protection, usable for further applications, the existing client/server architecture was extended by a feature-rich web server and a frontend for an intuitive usage.
 In addition, in the web server, a modular expandable area was created.

 The architecture consists of a modified version of [sauvegarde](https://github.com/meinlschmidt/sauvegarde), the clients (from which you want to obtain data) the [cdp-forensic-webserver](https://github.com/meinlschmidt/cdp-forensic-webserver) and the [cdp-forensic-frontend](https://github.com/danieltrtwn/cdp-forensic-frontend), which provides the GUI.
-Every linux client is running a cdpfglclient which sends the data to the cdpfglserver, whenever a file changes, which is running on the same linux machine as the cdp-forensic-webserver.
+Every linux client is running a cdpfglclient which sends the data to the cdpfglserver, whenever a file changes.
+The server component cdpfglserver runs next to the cdp-forensic-webserver.

-It is important to mention that in this version the focus is not on the recovery of data on the client, but on the further processing of the file states on a server.
-For this purpose, a client version ("CDP Restore-Client") was also installed on the computer where the server is running next to the newly developed web server.
-The following graphic shows the new architecture.
+It is important to mention that in this version the focus is not on the recovery of data on the client, but on **the further processing of the file states on a server**.
+For this purpose, the client component ("CDP Restore-Client") was also installed on the computer where the  the newly developed web server is running.
+The following graphic illustrates the new architecture.

 ![](https://github.com/meinlschmidt/cdp-forensic-webserver/raw/dabb7ede899235f7db47df657aa3562ccae37f72/architecture.png)